derailed/popeye/README.md

 ```

 The `--force-exit-zero` should be set.
 Otherwise, the pods will end up in an error state.
+The `--logs none` argument must be set to output the log to stdout.
+Otherwise `kubectl logs -f` will return an empty result.
+The `--cluster-name` should be set to the name of your cluster for in-cluster usage.

 > NOTE!
 Popeye exits with a non-zero error code if any lint errors are detected.